irskep/irskep.github.com/_posts/2010-12-13-space-train-postmortem.md

 Sounds grand, right?
-We thought so too, but in typical student fashion we failed to account for one thing: **adventure games take a lot of work to make.** And so the game is only twenty minutes long.
+We thought so too, but in typical student fashion we failed to account for one thing: **adventure games take a lot of work to make.** As a result, the game is only about twenty minutes long.
 Even so, we all learned from the experience.

 ## The Course